 Before going into the fatigue analysis details, let us consider the following example.
 Say we wanted to break a metal rod that is not too thick.
 How would we tackle the task?
 In a brute-force way like the guy in the picture below or some other way?
 Well, if we asked a fatigue analysis expert he would probably suggest us to repeatedly bend both ends of the rod slightly upwards and downwards.
 And he would be right.
 The rod would break.
 Maybe not immediately, maybe not after one hundred repetitions, maybe not after one thousand repetitions, but eventually it would break.

 When bending is repeatedly applied for a sufficient period of time microscopic cracks are initiated in the cross-section of the rod.
 As the bending continues these tiny cracks are propagated until they grow to a point where the rod breaks.
-This phenomena is called crack propagation.
+This phenomenon is called crack propagation.

 As depicted in the figure below, cracks can propagate in three modes depending on the relative orientation of the load.